-After weeks or months of meeting, conducting due diligence, finally you have made an investment in a venture.
-Now you can’t sit back and relax as the investment monitoring phase begins.
-One of the key success factors for a successful exit is to effectively monitor the progress of your portfolio companies periodically.
+After weeks or months of meeting, conducting due diligence, you have finally made an investment in a venture.
+However, now you can’t sit back and relax as the investment monitoring phase begins.
+One of the key success factors for a successful exit is to effectively monitor the progress of your portfolio companies.
+And choosing the right metrics for VCs monitoring is the key.

-There are numerous metrics out there which can help you in your monitoring process but it is essential to select the relevant ones.
-The relevant metrics for SaaS (Software as a Service) companies will be different for a pharmaceutical company.
-In this post, I will talk about which metrics are important and for which industries and how you can effectively track them.
+There are numerous metrics which can help you in monitoring process but it is essential to select the relevant ones.
+However, the relevant metrics for SaaS (Software-as-a-Service) companies won’t be the same as for the pharmaceutical company.
+Hence, our goal here is to depict which metrics are important for particular industries and how you can effectively track them.

 GMV = Average value of an order x Number of transactions

-However, one of the caveats associated with GMV is that it doesn’t take into consideration the value of discounts, returns, cancellations and it is not an indicator of revenue.
-Below is a chart depicting the GMV of Alibaba from FY 2014- FY 2019.
-The GMV of Alibaba in FY 2019 is approximately CNY 5727 billion while at the same time the revenue for entire Alibaba group stood at CNY 376.8 billion.
+However, one of the caveats associated with GMV is that it doesn’t take into consideration the value of discounts, returns, cancellations.
+Furthermore, it is not an indicator of revenue.

-Take rate or Rake- The take rate is the percentage of sales and commission a company earns on its sales.
+Take rate or Rake- refers to the percentage of sales and commission a company earns on its sales.
 For instance, Airbnb charges 3% from the hosts and a variable service fee from the guests which is somewhere around 11% but it decreases as the cost of booking goes up.
 Similarly this metric is important for payment processing companies as well.

 The figure below shows the rake of some major e-commerce marketplaces: